jajunk/LightHouseLinuxMasterMDFiles/08 - Advanced Linux Administration/Networking File System.md

      This line specifies that the `/dev/sdb` partition should be mounted as NTFS in the `/mnt/ntfs` directory.
    - Remount the partition or reboot for the changes to take effect².

-Feel free to explore further or ask if you need additional assistance! 😊🚀

-Source: Conversation with Copilot, 7/12/2024
 - [(1) How to Mount NTFS Partition in Linux - phoenixNAP.](https://phoenixnap.com/kb/mount-ntfs-linux.)
 - [(2) Changing File Permissions on NTFS Partitions in Linux.](https://linuxconfig.org/changing-file-permissions-on-ntfs-partitions-in-linux.)
 - [(3) How to Mount and Access Windows NTFS Drives in Linux - MUO.](https://www.makeuseof.com/mount-ntfs-windows-drives-in-linux/.)